 That, however, did not mean Germaine would be the starter a week later vs. Iowa.
 Offensive coordinator Mike Jacobs said both Germaine and senior starting quarterback Stanley Jackson would see playing time.

-"We're going to get things out of both quarterbacks," Jacobs said.
+"We're going to get things out of both quarterbacks," Jacobs told BSB.
 "We're going to play a couple of running backs and we're going to play a couple of wide receivers.

 "When you have two good players at a position, you've got to take advantage of it.
 We're just interested in them keeping us happy as a coaching staff.
 Both played well and they have to keep playing well."